 If you currently wash your hair only two times a week, try washing your hair every other day.
 And if you already wash your hair daily, consider this next tip we’re about to give you.

-One of the easiest ways to get rid of excessive buildup and dandruff is to try our favourite dry, flaky scalp treatment—the scalp scrub.
-Our Hair & Scalp Detox Scrub is specifically formulated to help remove product residue, excess oils, and hard water minerals and get your scalp back in tip-top shape.
+One of the easiest ways to get rid of excessive buildup and dandruff is to try our favorite dry, flaky scalp treatment—the scalp scrub.
+Our Scalp Delight™ Detox Scrub is specifically formulated to help remove product residue, excess oils, and hard water minerals and get your scalp back in tip-top shape.

-Simply use in the shower once a week and follow up with your conditioner as usual.
+Simply use in the shower once a week and follow up with Scalp Delight™ Detox Conditioner for best results.

 Remember how your mom always told you not to scratch or pick at your pimples?
-Well the same principle applies to a dry, flaky scalp.
+Well the same principle applies to a dry, flaky scalp and bumps on the scalp.
 We know it can be tempting to scratch your dandruff off (especially if it’s causing your scalp to feel itchy), but it’s one of the least helpful things you can do.

 Instead of using your sharp nails to scratch and irritate your scalp further, try gently tapping your scalp with the palm of your hand to relieve the itching sensation without irritation.

 If you’re looking for a hair care duo that checks off all of these boxes, look no further.
-Our Hair Growth & Repair Shampoo & Conditioner helps hair become visibly healthier and more resilient.
-And we’ve got a formula for men too!
+Our Split Fix™ Duo helps hair become visibly healthier and more resilient.
+And we’ve got a formula for thinning hair too!

 Don’t just stop at the products you use in the shower though.
-You can do your scalp a huge favour by controlling what you sleep on at night.
-While most pillowcases are made of material that isn’t very breathable, a Pure Bamboo Pillowcase protects your hair from damage and is especially helpful for those with sensitive scalps.
+You can do your scalp a huge favor by controlling what you sleep on at night.
+While most pillowcases are made of material that isn’t very breathable, a Silky Bamboo Pillowcase protects your hair from damage and is especially helpful for those with sensitive scalps.

 Treatments You Can Do at Home For a Dry, Flaky Scalp: